MicrosoftDocs/quantum-docs/articles/user-guide/language/Expressions/copyandupdateexpressions.md

 To reduce the need for mutable bindings, Q# supports copy-and-update expressions for arrays, which allow you to access items via an index or range of indices.

-Copy-and-update expressions instantiate a new array with all items set to the corresponding value in the original array, except the certain specified index, which is set to the value of the right-hand side of the expression.
+Copy-and-update expressions instantiate a new array with all items set to the corresponding value in the original array, except the certain specified items, which are set to the ones defined on the right-hand side of the expression.
 They are constructed using a ternary operator `w/` `<-`; the syntax `w/` should be read as the commonly used short notation for "with":

 ```qsharp